As a Baby Boomer, I grew up in the '60s and '70s, finishing up college in the '80s. Occasionally, I like to share some nostalgia.

 The recording done by the Edwin Hawkins Singers was chart-topping in 1969.
 You can hear their version of it in the video below.

-An earlier song, The Rain, The Park, & Other Things was also well received.
+An earlier song, by The Cowsills, The Rain, The Park, & Other Things was also well received.
 It was written by Artie Kornfeld and Steve Duboff and released in 1967.

 In 1964 however, he and Bill Drees wrote Pretty Woman a song that has had a lot of staying power.
 It captures the longing of a man for a beautiful woman he sees on the street and the excitement of gaining her attention and companionship by the end of the song.

-A video featuring Pretty Woman is below for you to listen.
+A video featuring Pretty Woman is below for you to listen to.

 Written by Gerry Goffin and Carole King, I'm Into Something Good was eventually recorded by the English band, Herman's Hermits.
 It became a popular song in 1964 in both Britain and the U.S.